VasylVaskivskyi/biostitch/README.md

 **`--load_param`**     specify folder that contains the following csv files: image_ids.csv, x_size.csv, y_sizes.csv, that contain previously estimated parameters

+**`--scan`**    specify type of microscope scanning used (manual or auto)

 ## Example usage

-`python image_stitcher --xml "/path/to/dataset/Images/Index.idx.xml" --img_dir "/path/to/dataset/Images/" --out_dir "/path/to/out/directory/" --mode "maxz" --adaptive --overlap 0.1 0.1 --preview_channel "DAPI" --stitch_channels "DAPI" "ALEXA 568" --channels_to_correct_illumination "DAPI"`
+`python image_stitcher --xml "/path/to/dataset/Images/Index.idx.xml" --img_dir "/path/to/dataset/Images/" --out_dir "/path/to/out/directory/" --scane "manual" --mode "maxz" --adaptive --overlap 0.1 0.1 --make_preview --stitch_channels "DAPI" "ALEXA 568" --channels_to_correct_illumination "DAPI"`

 You start by telling python to run the folder `image_stitcher`, then you have to specify paths where Index.idx.xml (`--xml`) and images (`--img_dir`) are stored, and (`--out_dir`) where you want to save the stitched image.
 If output directory does not exist it will be created.
 The output file will have the name from the xml file tag name.